rasbt/mlxtend/README.md

 [[back to top](#overview)]

-And ensemble classifier that predicts class labels based on a majority voting rule.
+And ensemble classifier that predicts class labels based on a majority voting rule (hard voting) or average predicted probabilities (soft voting).

 Please see the [IPython Notebook](http://nbviewer.ipython.org/github/rasbt/mlxtend/blob/master/docs/examples/sklearn_ensemble_ensembleclassifier.ipynb) for a detailed explanation and examples.